lkpanganiban/geopython-tutorial/README.md

 # FOSS4G PH 2016 GeoPython Workshop
 ## Setup Guide
-1. Download Miniconda with the appropriate version for your operating system using the following link: [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html)
+1. Download Miniconda with the appropriate version for your operating system (32 or 64 bit)  using the following link: [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html) Download the Python 2.7 version.
 2. Install Miniconda using the installer and check all the boxes when prompted. <br />
    **Note:** If you have a previous installation of python, you don't need to check the second box.
 3. After installing miniconda, open your command prompt.